Sanctions trump patriotism for Russian banks in Crimea

 With a majority of ethnic Russians, Putin hailed the return of Crimea as a victory, shrugging off sanctions targeting close officials and Bank Rossiya, a lender Washington says is the "personal bank" for his inner circle.

-But the experience of Bank Rossiya, which has stopped all foreign currency operations to work only with the ruble after being put on a U.S. blacklist, has made other banks wary.
+But the experience of Bank Rossiya, which has stopped all foreign currency operations to work only with the rouble after being put on a U.S. blacklist, has made other banks wary.

 Russia's top two banks, Sberbank and VTB, are yet to start direct business in Crimea and say only some branches of their Ukrainian subsidies are working there at the moment.